rachelmad/rachelmad.github.io/_posts/2016-08-14-material-design-jekyll.md

 Then below it, I write everything I'd like to appear on the card (which is rather short in this case).
 </p>
 <p>
-Later I will go into more detail about how I use categories for the experiences, projects, and blog page.
+I've discussed how I use categories for the experiences, projects, and blog page,
+<a href="/entries/2016/08/27/jekyll-categories">here</a>.
 But for now, this is all that's needed for a basic blog.
 </p>